mty22/krunker.io-translations/README.md

 You're also welcome to modify CODEOWNERS file if you wish to be added as a default reviewer.

+KR rewards and Krunker account verification is awarded based on contribution levels.

 Missing content/translations
 ------